Statistical properties of zeta functions' zeros: Introduction

-Some modular forms (the cusp forms) can be written as $ \sum_{n>0}c_{n}\exp \left( 2\pi inz\right) ,$ where $z$ is the ratio of the periods of the lattice, and one can associate a zeta function $\sum c_{n}n^{-s}$ to this modular form.
-Then the modularity ensures that the zeta function satisfies a functional equation.
-In addition, the zeta function will have the Euler product property if the original modular form is an eigenvector for certain operators (the Hecke operators).
+It is an important discovery of Hecke that one can define number-theoretical zeta functions in a different, and potentially more general way if one starts with modular forms, which are functions on the space of two-dimensional lattices that are invariant relative to the change of scale.
+If they are considered as functions of the basis $( z,1) $ then they become functions of $z$ invariant relative to an action of the group $ SL_{2}( \mathbb{Z}) $.
+They are periodic and hence can be written as $\sum_{n\geq0}c_{n}\exp( 2\pi inz),$ where $z$ is the ratio of the periods of the lattice.
+If $c_{0}=0,$ then one can define a zeta function $\sum c_{n}n^{-s}$.
+It turns out that this zeta function satisfies a functional equation.
+In addition, if the original modular form is an eigenvector for certain operators (the Hecke operators), then the zeta function will have the Euler product property.